richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 ## Proposed Solution
 * Use Purview to gather metadata from Data Explorer
-* Use Postman to test API requests to Purview
+* Use Postman to prepare API requests for Purview and Alation
 * Use Logic App to bridge metadata into Alation

 ## Prerequisites